Arora962/SuperMarket/README.md

 - MySQL Connector C++ version 8.0
 - MySQL Workbench 8.0 CE
 - MySQL Server 8.0
+- Optional : Convert your system to light mode to see the colours better.

 # How to run this application
 - Donwload the given Dump folder and load the database using MySQL Workbench.